 Candidates may be called in for a follow-up interview at any point during the interview process.

-Successful candidates will be notified in late March, which building they will be working in and who their teammates are.
+Successful candidates will be notified in late March.

-After the announcement there will be a mandatory meeting for introductions and to discuss some specifics of the job.
+After the announcement there will be a mandatory meeting for introductions between your new teammates and to discuss some specifics of the job.

 Communication During the RA Hiring Process